gbn-1/huredisk/README.md

 # huredisk
-Human Readable Disk Information - An util to make it easier to read all your disk(s) information on Linux
+Human Readable Disk Information - A tool to make life easier when reading all disk(s)/memory information on Linux